tghp/tghp-mb-contact/README.md

 ### `options`
 Key | Value
 --- | ---
+`delete_after_processing` | After all hooks are fired, delete the post.
+Useful for facilitating transient submissions utilising an integration and with no desire to store locally (e.g. newsletter subscriptions)
 `email->email` | Email address to send submisions to `email->title` | Title of the form
 `redirect` | URL to redirect to after submission